College is hard.

 Sales or not, we all find ourselves in high-pressure, high-stress situations.
 Having a mentor means never going it alone.

-All of the above are skills that pay off big time when searching for a job, when only two percent of applicants land an interview today.
+All of the above are skills that pay off big time when searching for a job, when it’s harder than ever to land a job interview today.

-And so we come full circle.
+And now we come full circle.
 College is hard because students are busy.

-Direct sales positions are perfect for time-starved students, who need flexibility in their schedule and even their workplace (Vector allows students to work remotely).
+Direct sales positions are perfect for time-starved students who need flexibility in their schedule and their workplace (Vector allows students to work remotely).
 In most direct sales positions, students are taught to create their own schedules around existing obligations.

 While some employers have a mentality of “we give you money, therefore we own you,” direct sales companies believe (rather, INSIST) that you can have it all.